 decrypted file writing,

-It is necessary to generate two matrices for malicious behaviors analysis, such as:
+Therefore, it is necessary to generate two matrices for malicious behaviors analysis, such as:

 massive file update, which can reveal ransomware or similar attacks and be identified by MOS schemes based on covariance analysis;

-low file update into several folders, characterized by sparse operations that can reveal unreachable navigation performed by automated file accesses in order to avoid the massive file access characterization.
+low number of file update into several folders, characterized by sparse operations that can reveal unreachable navigation performed by automated file accesses in order to avoid the massive file access characterization.
 Malicious sparse file accesses can be identified by MOS schemes base correlation analysis.

-File Download (Start Time, End Time and File System Location) - This feature means download requests in online mode, evaluated by the mobile client.
-The file download feature can reveal attempts of massive data leakage or similar attacks and be identified by MOS schemes based on covariance analysis;
+File Download (Start Time, End Time and File System Location), i.edownload requests in online mode, evaluated by the mobile client.
+The file download feature shall be modeled as the matrix of number downloads by file location over time, in order to perform malicious behaviors analysis, such as:

+massive data leakage or similar attacks, which can be identified by MOS schemes based on covariance analysis;

-low file download from several folders, characterized by sparse operations, can reveal unreachable navigation performed by automated file download in order to avoid the massive file download characterization.
+low number of file download from several folders, characterized by sparse operations, which can reveal unreachable navigation performed by automated file download in order to avoid the massive file download characterization.
 Malicious sparse file download can be identified by MOS schemes base correlation analysis.

-File Upload (Start Time, End Time and File System Location) - This feature means upload requests in online mode, evaluated by the mobile client.
-The file upload feature can reveal attempts of ransomware or similar attacks and be identified by MOS schemes based on covariance analysis; low file upload to several folders, characterized by sparse operations, can reveal unreachable navigation performed by automated file upload in order to avoid the massive file upload characterization.
+File Upload (Start Time, End Time and File System Location), i.e upload requests in online mode, evaluated by the mobile client.
+The file upload feature can reveal attempts of ransomware or similar attacks and be identified by MOS schemes based on covariance analysis.
+Therefore, it is necessary model the matrix of number uploads by file location over time, in order to perform malicious behaviors analysis, such as:

+massive file upload, similar to ransomware attack, which can be identified by MOS schemes based on covariance analysis;

+low number of file upload to several folders, characterized by sparse operations, which can reveal unreachable navigation performed by automated file upload in order to avoid the massive file upload characterization.
 Malicious sparse file upload can be identified by MOS schemes base correlation analysis.

 These features provide the necessary information to apply MOS schemes for evaluating malicious behaviors according to the following scenarios and steps: